k21971/EvilHack/doc/evilhack-changelog.md

 - Convict thievery skill adjustment
 - More 'gnomes hate eggs'
 - Fix: The 'weapon' welds itself to the 'monsters' hand!
+- Fix: some light edits to light code